-Recon nmendation: 2014 Select Area Fall Season - Tongue Point/South Channel Fishery Season: Monday, Tuesday, Wednesday, and Thursday nights(40 nights)from August 25 through October 31, 2014(40 nights) Open 7 PM $-$ 7 AM through September 12, and 4 PM $-$ 10 AM thereafter.
+Recommendation: 2015 Select Area Fall Season - Tongue Point/South Channel Fishery Season: Monday, Tuesday, Wednesday, and Thursday nights (46 nights) from August 24 through September 18 and Sunday, Monday, Tuesday, Wednesday, and Thursday nights from September 20 through October 30 Open 7 PM - 7 AM (12 hours) through September 11, and 4 PM - 10 AM (18 hours) thereafter.
 Areas: Tongue Point and South Channel areas open entire season.
-The Tongue Point fishing area includes all waters bounded by a line from a marker midway between the red USCG navigation light #2 at the tip of Tongue Point and the downstream (northern most) pier (#8) at the Tongue Point Job Corps facility, to the flashing green USCG navigation light #3 on the rock jetty at the west end of Mott Island, a line from a marker at the southeast end of Mott Island northeasterly to a marker on the northwest tip of Lois Island, and a line from a marker on the southwest end of Lois Island westerly to a marker on the Oregon shore.
-The South Channel area includes all waters bounded by a line from a marker on John Day Point through the green USCG buoy #7 to a marker on the southwest end of Lois Island upstream to an upper boundary line from a marker on Settler Point northwesterly to the flashing red USCG marker #10, northwesterly to a marker on Burnside Island defining the upstream terminus of South Channel.
-Gear: Gillnet with a 6-inch maximum mesh size.
+The Tongue Point fishing area includes all waters bounded by a line from a market midway between the red USCG navigation light #2 at the tip of Tongue Point and the downstream (northern most) pier (#8) at the Tongue Point Job Corps facility, to the flashing green USCG navigation light #3 on the rock jetty at the west end of Mott Island a line from a marker at the southeast end of Mott Island northeasterly to a marker on the northwest tip of Lois Island, and a line from a marker on the southwest end of Loi Island westerly to a marker on the Oregon shore.
+The South Channel area includes all waters bounded by a line from a marker on Joh ın Day Point through the green USCG buoy #7 to a marker on the southwest end of Loi Island upstream to an upper boundary line from a marker on Settler Point northwesterl - to the flashing red USCG marker #10, northwesterly to a marker on Burnside Islan defining the upstream terminus of South Channel. ıa Gear: Gillnet with a 6-inch maximum mesh size.
 Maximum net length of 250 fathoms.
-In the Tongue Point fishing area: weight not to exceed two pounds in any one fathom.
-Fishers participating in the Tongue Point fishery may have un-stored gillnets legal for the South Channel fishing area onboard the vessel.
+In the Tongue Point fishing area: weight not to exceed two pounds in any one fathon Fishers participating in the Tongue Point fishery may have un-stored gillnets legal for the ıe South Channel fishing area onboard the vessel.
 In the South Channel fishing area: no weight restriction on leadline.
-Use of additional weights and/or anchors attached directly to the leadline is allowed.
-Nets not specifically authorized for use in this fishery may be onboard the vessel if properly stored.
-A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater.
+Use of additional weights and/or anchors attached directly to the leadline is allowed. al Nets not specifically authorized for use in this fishery may be onboard the vessel if properly stored.
+A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a a A 11 1 1 diameter of 3/8 (0.375) inches or greater.
 Lighted buoys required.
-Allowable Sales: Chinook, coho, pink, and sockeye salmon and shad Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240
+Allowable Sales: Chinook, Coho, Pink, and Sockeye salmon and shad Additional 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240.
+Rules: Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-0210.

-- An earlier start date and expanded hours beginning in mid-September provide additional fishing opportunities as previously requested by industry.
+An earlier start date plus expanded hours and days per week beginning in mid-September provide additional fishing opportunity as previously requested by industry.